garrettbates/garrettdbates.com/_posts/2024-07-07-why-use-onion-layering.md

 # Why use onion layering?

 ## Motivation
 There is a constant assault on our code base in the form of feature enhancements, bug fixes, and hygiene.
-Envision each incoming change as a bomb :bomb:, and the damage it does is based on the number of files impacted.
+Envision each incoming change as a bomb 💣, and the damage it does is based on the number of files impacted.
 Onion layering promises to reduce this blast radius.

 ### Reduces blast radius of change
 ![Code Base Damage](/assets/why-use-onion-layering/change-damage.png)